en

 We must start from the fact, but personal and collective thoughts and myths are entering perception.
 We do not see the facts directly.

 We have to start from the meaning.
 We must see the necessity of shared meaning.
 If we listen to every thought and see its meaning, we begin to establish purposes, which may help bring us towards it.
-Then there is one mind', because we all have the same content.
+Then there is one mind, because we all have the same content.
 At that moment difference is secondary.

 Our culture tells us that each individual is separate, and therefore we perceive it that way.
-The body has relative independence, but with the mind, we have become to the notion that it is individual and we don't notice all the plain evidence from which you could infer that it is not.
+The body has relative independence, but with the mind, we have become accustomed to the notion that it is individual, and we don't notice all the plain evidence from which you could infer that it is not.

 The past is mostly invented.
 You can hardly remember very much of what happened in the past.
 And the future is an expectation which is seldom realized.
 You can't count on a physical fact that we will meet at a given time.
 So psychological time is not so coherent.
 The moment now is the essence, because the past and future are now.

-In the same way, we need to do about time as we deal with anger.
+In the same way, we need to do the same about time as we deal with anger.
 We have to begin to see how our experience of time is affected by thought.
 We see that time would not be there without thought.
 The liberation from this process of incoherent thought requires bringing in all the questions, including time.